In A Nutshell

-Also, all VPNs have been blocked at the protocol level (including corporate VPNs).
+Update: Currently, China is blocking all VPNs at the protocol level (including corporate VPNs).
 However, the VPN providers listed here use stealth techniques to hide their VPN traffic.

 - ExpressVPN: Engineered to be fast and reliable in China.
 Servers in Hong Kong, Singapore, Japan and the US West Coast.
 Many apps available.
 They have a 30 days “no quibble” money-back offer.
-They accept Paypal, major credit cards, Bitcoin, Unionpay, Alipay, Webmoney and CashU.
+They accept many forms of payment — Paypal, major credit cards, Bitcoin, Unionpay, Alipay, Webmoney and CashU.

 - VPN.AC: They have many optimization for Chinese users (including the ability to make OpenVPN traffic appear as normal SSL traffic).
 They have three servers in Hong Kong, one in Singapore and three on the US West Coast, with peering with China Telecom and China Unicom.